This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - Preheat your oven to 400°F (200°C).
-Line a small baking sheet with foil or parchment paper and lightly grease it.
+Line a rimmed baking sheet with parchment paper or foil and lightly grease it.

 - Rub olive oil evenly over both sides of the pork chop.

-- In a small bowl, mix the salt, smoked paprika, garlic powder, and black pepper.
-Sprinkle the seasoning blend on both sides of the pork chop.
+- In a small bowl, mix the smoked paprika, garlic powder, kosher salt, and black pepper.
+Sprinkle the seasoning blend on both sides of the pork chop and press gently so it adheres.

-- Place the pork chop on the prepared baking sheet and bake for 15-20 minutes, or until it reaches an internal temperature of 145°F.
+- Place the pork chop on the prepared baking sheet and bake for 15-20 minutes.
+Start checking at 15 minutes.
+The chop is done when the internal temperature reaches 145°F.

-- Remove the pork chop from the oven, cover it with foil, and let it rest for 10 minutes before serving.
+- Remove from the oven, cover loosely with foil, and let rest for 10 minutes before serving.

 Notes